cboittin/Twitch-Baduk/README.md

 The program uses a simplistic image recognition technique to turn the window capture into a go board position.
 The cropping therefore needs to be as accurate as possible.

 To help you finding the proper settings, you can set the `setup_capture` property to true.
 Each screenshot taken by the program will then be shown to you.
 You still need to restart the program to update the settings every time.

-## How to launch the program
-Usually, simply double clicking `sabaki_twitch.py` should work.

-If it doesn't, open a command prompt, navigate to the program's folder and run `python sabaki_twitch.py`.
-If this doesn't work either, check your `PATH` environment variable, and verify that it contains python's installation folder, and the Scripts subfolder inside it.

 ## Other useful settings